-Also known ‘laser hair reduction’, Laser Hair Removal/ Reduction, it is a safe and effective way to get rid of most of the undesirable hair on the body and face, without a cosmetic surgery.
-Even after not using any light based devices, this procedure leaves the skin looking smoother and silkier than waxing, electrolysis, or razors.
+Also known as ‘laser hair reduction, Laser Hair Removal/ Reduction, it is a safe and effective way to get rid of most of the undesirable hair on the body and face, without cosmetic surgery.
+Even after not using any light-based devices, this procedure leaves the skin looking smoother and silkier than waxing, electrolysis, or razors.
 Moreover, this is a gentle technique that can treat larger areas effectively with minimal discomfort and with no downtime.
-Today, laser hair removal is one of the most common aesthetic procedures known to man.

 How does it work?

 During laser hair removal, a laser is absorbed by the pigment (melanin) in the hair.
 The light energy is converted to heat, which damages the tube-shaped sacs within the skin (hair follicles which are located just below the skin) that produce hairs.
 If the follicles are destroyed, then hair production is temporarily disabled.
 The pulsed light in laser hair removal feels like a rubber band snapping against your skin, although some machines perform differently.
 Not every zap will hurt and some areas, like the lower legs, hurt a little more than others, like your thighs.

 Areas of the body that may be treated with laser hair removal include the: